 You may be surprised at how simple it is to prepare anchovies, sprats, sardines or other small fish to create homemade tapas.
-In Spain, the most popular variety is Boquerones, (also known as “white anchovies” or Engraulis Encrasicolus).
-This variety can be found packaged and ready to eat at several specialty shops in San Francisco including The Spanish Table.
-Preparing local small fish, however, in the traditional manner can be a habit that brings a lifetime of rewards.
+In Spain, the most popular variety is Boquerones, (also known as “white anchovies” or Engraulis Encrasicolus).While this variety can be found vacuum-packaged at specialty shops, turning your local small fresh fish into tapas in the messy and traditional manner will always result in a more delicious and sustainable dish.

-First you’ll have to find spme fresh local anchovy, sardine, sprat, herring, or other suitable small fish.
-The beauty here is that eating these little fish is not only more sustainable for the oceans, but more healthful for your table.
-Small non-carnivorous fish are lower on the food chain and thus have accumulated less toxins in their bodies than the bigger fish like Tuna and Salmon.
+First you’ll have to find some fresh local anchovies, sardines, sprats, herrings or other suitable small fish.
+Enjoying these little fish more often is both more sustainable and healthful for your table.
+The smaller non-carnivorous fish are lower on the food chain and as a result have accumulated less toxins in their bodies than bigger fish like Tuna and Salmon.